Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 In 2018, Starbucks opened its first Signing Store in Washington, DC.
 The inspiration came from a similar project in Malaysia.

-Starbucks wanted to hire people with hearing problems like deafness who speak ASL (American Sign Language).
+Starbucks wanted to hire people with hearing impairments, such as deafness, who are fluent in ASL (American Sign Language).

-The ASL project has become very popular with customers who also use sign language.
+The ASL project has become very popular among customers who also use American Sign Language (ASL).

 If you want to visit one of Starbucks’ signing stores but can’t speak ASL, don’t worry; you can also use notes or specially designed menus to order your drink.